article background

 Average Power Consumption

-However, power prices vary around the country quite considerably.
-Currently, there’s a variance of over 6c in the cost of the actual electricity, from 19.28c to 25.74c, depending on where you live.
+But these are average figures, as power prices vary considerably around the country.
+Currently, there’s a variance of over 7c in the price of electricity per kWh, from 20.55c to 27.62c, region to region.
 And there’s an even bigger disparity in the prices Kiwis pay for the line components of their power bills.

 Line charges cover the cost of the infrastructure required to get electricity from the power station to your home.
-In Waipukurau, for example, 19.73c per kWh goes towards line charges, whereas consumers in Nelson pay only 7.81c.
+In Cromwell, for example, 20.51c per kWh goes towards line charges, whereas consumers in Nelson pay only 8.49c.
 That’s quite a difference, which when spread over a year’s consumption can make a big difference to household bills.

 Related article: Average Electricity Costs per kWh in NZ